Noise Levels in Hamden Plains, Hamden, CT | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,529 Hamden Plains residents, or 28.6%, live above that level.
 By land area, 40.0% of Hamden Plains is above 55 dBA.

 Average noise levels for Hamden Plains residents, grouped by direction from the center of Hamden Plains.
-Central Hamden Plains carries the highest population-weighted average; Northern Hamden Plains carries the lowest.
-Just 6% of residents in Northern Hamden Plains live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Central Hamden Plains.
+The highest population-weighted average is in central Hamden Plains; the lowest is in northern Hamden Plains, where just 4% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Central Hamden Plains